 8. Doorknob Extender

 Patients with quadriplegia might struggle with grabbing and twisting doorknobs.
 Doorknob extenders can attach to the doorknob and create a lever.
 Rather than twisting the wrist to open doors, individuals can press down on the handle.

 9. Leg Lifter

-You place your foot inside the loop and use your arms to maneuver your leg into or out of wheelchairs, beds, and chairs.
+Leg lifters can be extremely helpful for patients with limited strength to lift their legs.
+Once your foot is inside the loop, you can use your arms to maneuver your leg into or out of wheelchairs, beds, and chairs.

 Adaptive tools can help patients with quadriplegia become more productive in their everyday lives.
 However, individuals may become overly dependent on them, which can slow down recovery.
 In the following section, we’ll discuss 2 devices that can help promote recovery.